artefactual-labs/ansible-atom-replication/README.md

 The MySQL servers must be configured to allow the passwordless connection from localhost and root user using an UNIX socket file.

+Your ansible.cfg and/or your ssh settings must allow the ssh agent forwarding because several tasks are delegated to other servers and it is assumed that the feature is enabled.
+For instance you can append to your `ssh_args` variable at `ansible.cfg` the string: `-o ForwardAgent=yes`

 Role Variables
 --------------